Attendance at Ash Hill Academy

 - Attend routine appointments

 The law says that parents do not have the right to take their child out of school for holidays during term time.
-If you take your child on holiday during term-time without the academy's permission, this will be recorded as unauthorised absence and may result in parents being issued with a Education Penalty Notice.
+If you take your child on holiday during term-time without the academy's permission, this will be recorded as unauthorised absence and may result in parents being issued with an Education Penalty Notice.

 Why shouldn’t I take my child on holiday during term time?

-Many parents and carers think it is okay to go on holiday during term time - this has a negative affect on their children’s learning and ability to achieve.
+Many parents and carers think it is okay to go on holiday during term time - this has a negative effect on their children’s learning and ability to achieve.
 If your child goes on holiday during term time, they are absent.